 3. Gemba Walk

-Gemba or gemba walk is a Japanese word that means ‘’the real place’’.
+Gemba or gemba walk is a Japanese word that means ‘’the real place”.
 In manufacturing, gemba is the factory floor but in other industries gemba can be any site where value is created (construction site, retail sales floor, etc.).
-Gemba is at the core of the Toyota production system, which is known as Lean Manufacturing.
+Gemba is at the core of the Toyota production system in Japan and around the world, which is known as Lean Manufacturing.

 A gemba walk consists of going to the place where the real work happens to observe different processes and ask questions in order to identify opportunities of improvement and leverage a continuous-improvement culture.
 Gemba walks are used by a wide range of companies across the globe to gain valuable insights on their supply chain, eliminate waste and improve productivity.